 Horror Stories I heard about breastfeeding:

 From the moment I found out I was expecting I knew I wanted to breastfeed, I did some research and read a lot of breastfeeding horror stories.
-I remember reading that breastfeeding was hard, so a friend advised me to take formula with me to the hospital however when I told my midwife this she informed me it would be best not to as it would tempt me to give up on breastfeeding if I got to tired or if little one was having a hard time.
+I remember reading that breastfeeding was hard, so a friend advised me to take formula with me to the hospital however when I told my midwife this she informed me it would be best not to as it would tempt me to give up on breastfeeding if I got too tired or if little one was having a hard time.
 Although my mind was set on breastfeeding I was told by people not to worry if I couldn’t and not to feel like a failure if for whatever reason I couldn’t.

 The other worry I had from stories I’d heard and read was about feeding in public.
 You hear horrible things about new mothers being turned away from establishments such as coffee shops or stores for feeding in public, getting negative comments such as telling them to go feed in private, to cover up or people just being rude in general.

 Due to complications (baby was breach) we planned a c-section, within an hour of him being born he was latched on and feeding with no struggles which led me to feel relieved due to hearing that the first time can be difficult.
-However the next day at only 1 day old I was having some troubles as baby was too sleepy to latch on, which is common for c-sec babies and I asked for some help from a nurse.
+However the next day at only 1-day old I was having some troubles as the baby was too sleepy to latch on, which is common for c-sec babies and I asked for some help from a nurse.
 Without using the word ‘formula’ she kept prompting and trying to coerce me into formula feeding him, but when I made it quite clear I wanted to breastfeed another nurse was called in to help teach me how to express to wake him up.

-The first time I breast-fed in public I was in Primark, and of course I was nervous.
-However he was crying hysterically and wouldn’t settle with comforting, because his dad was in the changing rooms I made the decision to feed where I was.
+The first time I breastfed in public I was in Primark, and of course, I was nervous.
+However, he was crying hysterically and wouldn’t settle with comforting because his dad was in the changing rooms I made the decision to feed where I was.
 A member of staff asked me if I’d like to feed somewhere more private but I told them that felt confident enough to do so where I was and I haven’t looked back since, now feeding whenever and wherever he needs it meaning on buses, in a park or whilst eating out.